-EDU 654 Multimedia and Web Design in Schools 3 graduate credit hours This course will help educators design and implement a classroom or school web site to communicate with students and parents.
+EDU 654 Multimedia and Web Design in Schools (3) This course will help educators design and implement a classroom or school web site to communicate with students and parents.
 Participants will design and implement a plan for a web-based inquiry project and a student created web project.
 Educators will learn how to create web-based classroom materials and how to utilize a classroom web site for publication of student work.